magepages/mpdocs/docs/pdf-invoice-m2/index.md

 *In massAction*
 ![i48](https://i.imgur.com/kEuqoH3.png)

 * In **Note** field: This is the place where you enter your note for the Order.
-HTML code can be use in here.
+HTML code can be used in here.

 #### 1.6.
 Credit Memo